ibm-cloud-docs/hybrid-workloads/hybrid-account-tutorial.md

 {: #visibility-catalog-hybrid}
 {: step}

 Turn off users visibility of the {{site.data.keyword.Bluemix_notm}} catalog.
-Users in your account can use the console to create only instances of products that you give them access to a private catalog.
+Users in your account can use the console to create only instances of products that you give them access to in a private catalog.

 1. In the {{site.data.keyword.Bluemix_notm}}, go to **Manage > Catalogs > Settings**.
 1. Set the **{{site.data.keyword.Bluemix_notm}} catalog** toggle to **Off**.